vSphere Does Not Need LAG Bandaids – the Network Might

 - Two vSphere servers are connected to the two data center switches in a fully redundant setup (each server has one uplink to each ToR switch).

-- Load-Based Teaming (LBT) is used within vSphere instead of IP-based hash (vSphere terminology for a Link Aggregation Group / LAG).
+- Load-Based Teaming (LBT) is used within vSphere instead of IP-based hash (vSphere terminology for a Link Aggregation Group).

-The two ToR switches are not aware of the exact VM placement, resulting in traffic flowing across inter-switch link even when it could be exchanged locally (yeah, I was writing about this issue almost exactly three years ago).
+The two ToR switches are not aware of the exact VM placement, resulting in traffic flowing across inter-switch link even when it could be exchanged locally.

 Traffic between VMs appearing near to each other in a leaf-and-spine fabric gets better treatment than any other traffic (no leaf-to-spine oversubscription); in the FEX scenario all traffic gets identical treatment as FEX still doesn’t support local switching.

-The leaf-and-spine (or FEX) solution obviously costs way more than a simple two-switch solution, so you just might consider using link aggregation and LACP with vSphere.
+The leaf-and-spine (or FEX) solution obviously costs way more than a simple two-switch solution, so might consider:

 Sure it does (and Chris provided some very good arguments for that claim in his blog post), but there’s nothing in the 802.1ax standard dictating the traffic distribution mechanism on a LAG.
 VMware could have decided to use LBT with a LAG, but they didn’t (because deep inside the virtual switch they tie the concept of a link aggregation group to the IP hash load balancing mechanism).
 Don’t blame standards and concepts for suboptimal implementations ;)